Moscopole: Decline

+In 1894, Gustav Weigand, a researcher who was interested in the populations of the Balkans, visited Moscopole which he describes as a village (Dorf) of only 220 families, half of whom were Albanian and the other half Aromanian.

 In 1900, a report by the Greek consul Betsos gave details of the demographic composition of Moscopole.
 It noted that the 18th century destruction of the settlement resulted in the dispersal of its Aromanian population and that some old remaining families moved to other places, in particular Korçë.
 Around 30 old families remained, with the socio-political crisis that engulfed the nearby Opar region resulting in Albanian Christians leaving their previous homes and settling in Moscopole.
 Aromanians from two nearby settlements also resettled in Moscopole.
 In 1900, Moscopole was populated by a total of 200 families, consisting of 120 Albanian and 80 Aromanian families.
 Most of the older Aromanian families had a Greek national consciousness while 3 families along with some of the newer residents were pro-Romanian (from a total of 20 older families), led by an unfrocked priest named Kosmas.